Mount Sinai World Trade Center Mental Health Program

 Seminars & conferences: The Externship Program will offer ongoing didactics and case conferences to help deepen the extern’s knowledge in a range of topics including: Trauma, Axis II disorders, psychopharmacology, psychodynamic psychotherapy, dialectical-behavior therapy, case formulation, and professional development.
 Attending MSSM Grand Rounds is also optional.

-Supervision arrangements/ratio: Externs will be provided with the following supervision: One hour of individual supervision for psychotherapy cases; an hour for supervision of group psychotherapy; A half-hour for diagnostic intakes; One hour of weekly testing supervision; Additional supervision for participation in clinical research activities.
+Supervision arrangements/ratio: Externs will be provided with the following supervision: One hour of individual supervision for psychotherapy cases; A half-hour for diagnostic intakes; One hour of weekly testing supervision; Additional supervision for participation in clinical research activities.